EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 * Permission - This field contains the account and permission used to push the transaction.

 ### Create a Game
 A game requires a host and a challenger.
-Use the accounts created earlier in the “Create the necessary accounts and key pairs” section of the tutorial for these.
-These accounts use arbitrary names.
+Use the accounts created earlier in the [Create the necessary accounts and key pairs](#create-accounts-and-key-pairs) section of the tutorial for these.
+These accounts can use arbitrary names.
 In this example assume the host has the account name of `mcazyfujecke` and the challenger has the account name of `vswlkiegwdsk`.

 The create action takes two parameters, the "challenger" and the "host".
 The required payload in `json` format is: